Plastix/CSC-335/src/design/project3-design.md

 (I'm not looking for deadlines, though you can set those for your own benefit.)
 --->

+Below is a general idea of which tasks need to come first and which should be done later.
+Although presented in a numerical ordering, many of these tasks will be completed concurrently.
+Once task 1) is complete, for example. task 3) can begin without task 2) having been complete.
+Similarly, once `_exit()` is implemented, work can begin on various user process related syscalls in tasks 5) and 6) even while work is being done on tasks 4), and task 7) can be begun once task 4) is done without concern for the intervening tasks.
+What we want to capture here is some sense of task dependency: implementing `fork()` and `execv()` depends on fleshing out the PCB `proc` struct and being able to `_exit()` threads, but not on having an implemented `openfile` struct or being able to manipulate files.
+Similarly, `lseek()`, `read()`, `write()` and so on need the `openfile` struct to work and and need `open()` and `close()` syscalls to be able to be tested effectively.

 1) Add required metadata to PCB.

 2) Define `struct openfile` and add open file list to PCB.